zhengyuhong/note/etcd/etcd-client-design.md

 etcd server has proven its robustness with years of failure injection testing.
 Most complex application logic is already handled by etcd server and its data stores (e.g. cluster membership is transparent to clients, with Raft-layer forwarding proposals to leader).
 Although server components are correct, its composition with client requires a different set of intricate（错综复杂的）protocols to guarantee its correctness and high availability under faulty conditions.
 Ideally, etcd server provides one logical cluster view of many physical machines, and client implements automatic failover between replicas（客户端在副本之间实现自动故障切换）.
 This documents client architectural decisions and its implementation details.

+## Glossary

+*clientv3*: etcd Official Go client for etcd v3 API.

+*clientv3-grpc1.0*: Official client implementation, with [`grpc-go v1.0.x`](https://github.com/grpc/grpc-go/releases/tag/v1.0.0), which is used in latest etcd v3.1.

+*clientv3-grpc1.7*: Official client implementation, with [`grpc-go v1.7.x`](https://github.com/grpc/grpc-go/releases/tag/v1.7.0), which is used in latest etcd v3.2 and v3.3.

+*clientv3-grpc1.23*: Official client implementation, with [`grpc-go v1.23.x`](https://github.com/grpc/grpc-go/releases/tag/v1.23.0), which is used in latest etcd v3.4.

+*Balancer*: etcd client load balancer that implements retry and failover mechanism. etcd client should automatically balance loads between multiple endpoints.

+*Endpoints*: A list of etcd server endpoints that clients can connect to.
+Typically, 3 or 5 client URLs of an etcd cluster.

+*Pinned endpoint*: When configured with multiple endpoints, <= v3.3 client balancer chooses only one endpoint to establish a TCP connection, in order to conserve total open connections to etcd cluster.
+In v3.4, balancer round-robins pinned endpoints for every request, thus distributing loads more evenly.

+*Client Connection*: TCP connection that has been established to an etcd server, via gRPC Dial.

+*Sub Connection*: gRPC SubConn interface.
+Each sub-connection contains a list of addresses.
+Balancer creates a SubConn from a list of resolved addresses. gRPC ClientConn can map to multiple SubConn (e.g. example.com resolves to `10.10.10.1` and `10.10.10.2` of two sub-connections). etcd v3.4 balancer employs internal resolver to establish one sub-connection for each endpoint.

+*Transient disconnect*: When gRPC server returns a status error of [`code Unavailable`](https://godoc.org/google.golang.org/grpc/codes#Code).

 ## Client Requirements

 *Correctness*.
 Requests may fail in the presence of server faults.
 However, it never violates consistency guarantees: global ordering properties, never write corrupted data, at-most once semantics for mutable operations, watch never observes partial events（从不观察局部事件）, and so on.